Stephen-Seo/EN605.617.81.FA21_StephenSeo_DitheringProject/README.md

 I went ahead and applied the MIT License earlier than noted here.

+## C++ Compatability

+The source is written to work with C++11 but not any higher.
+The only significant part that this affects are the functions in the "Image" class that return an optional value (non-optional on success).
+Ideally, C++17's std::optional would be used in that case, but since I am keeping things to work up to C++11, std::unique\_ptr is used instead.

 # Legal Stuff

 [This program uses FFmpeg which is licensed under the LGPL 2.1 license](https://ffmpeg.org/legal.html)